wpilibsuite/frc-docs/source/docs/software/sensors/gyros-software.rst

         }

         void frc::Robot::AutonomousPeriodic() {
-            // Find the heading error
-            double error = heading - gyro.GetAngle()
+            // Setpoint is implicitly 0, since we don't want the heading to change double error = heading - gyro.GetAngle()

             // Drives forward continuously at half speed, using the gyro to stabilize the heading